kishankoushal/Bookstore/README.md

 # gRPC Java Project with Protobuf and Gradle

-This project demonstrates a simple gRPC-based Java application using Protocol Buffers (Protobuf) for defining services and messages, and Gradle as the build tool.
+This project is a gRPC-based Java application for an online book store.
+It provides CRUD (Create, Read, Update, Delete) operations for managing a collection of books.

 ## Project Structure